ashleydavies/Silica/README.md

 </div>
 ```

-Properties declared with silica_dynamic will be automatically recalculated henever any of their silica bound (whether through silica_dynamic or silica_binding) variables change, and will cause any appropriate UI changes to take place.
+Properties declared with `silica_dynamic` will be automatically recalculated whenever any of their silica bound (whether through `silica_dynamic` or `silica_binding`) variables change, and will cause any appropriate UI changes to take place.